MetaMask/web3-dubai-mm-workshop/README.md

       });
       dispatch({ type: "connect", wallet: accounts[0], balance });

-      // we can register an event listener for changes to the users wallet listen();
+      // we can register an event listener for changes to the user's wallet listen();
     }
   };